In this article, you’ll learn what is electric discharge machining? Its Working Principle, Advantages, and Applications are explained with pictures.

 Applications of Electric Discharge Machining

-- The electrical discharge machining is used for the manufacture of tools having complicated profiles and a number of other components.
+- Electrical discharge machining is used for the manufacture of tools having complicated profiles and a number of other components.

-- The EDM provides an advantage for making stamping tools, wire drawing and extrusion dies, forging dies, header dies, intricate mould cavities, etc.
+- The EDM provides an advantage for making stamping tools, wire drawing and extrusion dies, forging dies, header dies, intricate mold cavities, etc.

-- It has been extremely used for machining of exotic materials used in aerospace industries, refractory metals, hard carbides, and hardenable steels.
+- It has been extremely used to manufacture exotic materials used in aerospace industries, refractory metals, hard carbides, and hardenable steels.

-- Delicate workpiece like copper parts for fitting into the vacuum tubes can be produced by this method.
+- Also, delicate workpieces like copper parts for fitting into the vacuum tubes can be produced by this method.
 The workpiece, in this case, is fragile to withstand the cutting tool load during conventional machining.

 Advantages of Electric Discharge Machining